 Don’t worry; we’re not asking you to get down on one knee or put a ring on your finger.
 However, getting engaged in an activity can really help you avoid the night-time nibbles.
 Switch off the TV and start a project, call a friend and have a catch up.
 Or you could get out a gripping book and have a relaxing bath to beat your urge to eat.

 We know we sound like your parents, but honestly breakfast is very important and having a decent meal first thing will help you to avoid the night-time nibbles.
-This is because eating first thing is thought to stabilize your blood sugar and help you to regulate your appetite.
+This is because eating first thing is thought to stabilise your blood sugar and help you to regulate your appetite.
 Studies have found that people who ate whole-grain cereals gained the most benefits from breakfast, so grab a bowl to help you stop eating too much at night.

 Stop drinking so much

-Drinking can help you to relax, and going for a drink or two after work is a good way to socialize.
+Drinking can help you to relax, and going for a drink or two after work is a good way to socialise.
 However, drinking can also really interfere with your appetite and give you the night-time nibbles.
-After a few drinks you might not recognize that you are full and are more likely to reach for salty, fatty snacks.
+After a few drinks you might not recognise that you are full and are more likely to reach for salty, fatty snacks.
 Instead of drinking alcohol, find a soft drink that you love; mocktails can be a tasty alternative.